-- Each piece has possible thousands of years worth of history
+- Each piece has possibly thousands of years worth of history

 What is Sea Glass?

-The frosty looking pieces of glass you find on a beach are called sea glass, mermaids tears, beach glass and to some, like me...treasure!
+The frosty-looking pieces of glass you find on a beach are called sea glass, mermaid tears, beach glass and to some, like me...treasure!

 The history behind one piece of glass is unknown yet plentiful - rolling around in the sea, shape forming in the waves and along the sea bed, it may have been tumbling around for thousands of years, we just can't tell.